Code-Institute-Submissions/breakfast-words/README.md

 # Credits
 ## Code
-1. I have used much code and taken many ideas from the Full Stack Frameworks Development walkthrough project, Boutique Ado.
+1. I have used very much code throughout the project and taken many ideas from the Full Stack Frameworks Development walkthrough project, Boutique Ado.
 2. Bootstrap was used for the main layout elements of the site – forms, cards, navbar, and buttons, and Bootstrap [documentation](https://getbootstrap.com/docs/5.1/getting-started/introduction/) followed
 3. For the Navbar, Bootstrap was supplemented with code taken from [Granta magazine](https://granta.com/)
 4. Some home page layout taken from [Baillie Gifford Prize](https://thebailliegiffordprize.co.uk/) (since changed)